volatilityfoundation/volatility3/doc/source/simple-plugin.rst

                                format_hints.Hex(entry.DllBase), format_hints.Hex(entry.SizeOfImage),
                                BaseDllName, FullDllName))

-This iterates through the list of processes and for each one calls the :py:meth:`~volatility.framework.symbols.windows.extensions.EPROCESS.load_order_modules` method on it.
+This iterates through the list of processes and for each one calls the :py:meth:`~volatility3.framework.symbols.windows.extensions.EPROCESS.load_order_modules` method on it.
 This provides a list of the loaded modules within the process.

-The plugin then defaults the ``BaseDllName`` and ``FullDllName`` variables to an :py:class:`~volatility.framework.renderers.UnreadableValue`, which is a way of indicating to the user interface that the value couldn't be read for some reason (but that it isn't fatal).
+The plugin then defaults the ``BaseDllName`` and ``FullDllName`` variables to an :py:class:`~volatility3.framework.renderers.UnreadableValue`, which is a way of indicating to the user interface that the value couldn't be read for some reason (but that it isn't fatal).
 There are currently four different reasons a value may be unreadable: